nens/nens-auth-client/README.rst

 For first-time logins, there is no RemoteUser object to match the external user ID with a local django user.
-In this case, users are accepted only if the user presents a valid invitation.
+In this case, users are accepted only if the user presents a valid invitation (or if there are AUTO_PERMISSIONS) setup, see below.
 This is because there is no way to safely match external user ids to local django users.

 There are two kinds of invitations: invitations with user, and invitations